Component APIs

 import { lazy } from "solid-js"

-const ComponentA = lazy(() => import("./ComponentA"));
+const ComponentA = lazy(() => import("./ComponentA"))

 function App(props: { title: string }) {

-<ComponentA title={props.title} />
+return <ComponentA title={props.title} />

 }